harness-landing-zone/harness-idp-service-request/README.md

 A Harness IDP 2.0 Workflow.
 It lists real objects from the chosen project (environments, connectors and, for Cloud Run, the GCP projects the connector can see) and triggers the pipeline.

-Two things learned the hard way, both noted in the file:

-- A dropdown inside a list row can depend on top-level fields only.
-That is why the deployment connector is chosen once, above the environment rows.
-- The two service type branches must not share a field name.
-When both branches defined `environments`, the dropdown settings of one branch silently replaced the other's.

 ## Prerequisites

 - A Harness account with **IDP**, **CD** and **IaCM**.